 Facility managers across the US face substantial challenges if they are not adequately preparing for winter conditions.
 Dramatic temperature drops create conditions that can cause catastrophic damage to your facility and negatively affect the facility budget and the performance of your core facility operating systems.

 You should have a plan to address the impact of winter conditions, both inside and out.
 Preparation should start in the fall to ensure you are ready before the first freeze but don’t worry, it’s never too late to evaluate and act.
-Here are four key steps you can take to ensure your facility management team is ready to address mother nature when winter weather impacts your facility.
+Here are four key steps you can take to ensure your facility services team is ready to address mother nature when winter weather impacts your facility.

 Step One: Conduct an Audit of Your Facility Both Inside and Out

 We have discussed the importance of conducting a facility audit several times in the Marsden Services Blog.
-An audit is the first step to ensure your facility management team is ready, as it helps to inform proper planning.
+An audit is the first step to ensure your facility services team is ready, as it helps to inform proper planning.
 Your audit should focus on inspecting critical systems such as your commercial HVAC and other mechanical systems.
 It should also include all aspects of your building envelope, including the roof, windows, and doors.
 Your audit should test your major emergency response systems, especially backup power generators and electrical systems.
 Finally, you should audit and inspect your downspouts, exterior lighting, and walkways.

 Step 2: Develop an Emergency Response Plan for Winter Conditions:

 Armed with the details of your facility audit, develop an emergency response plan.
 Your plan should start with communications, identifying key contacts, and creating a chain of command for different situations.
 It should identify primary contacts for all aspects of your facility operation, including internal team leads responsible for specific functions and systems like mechanical services, security, and janitorial services.
 It should also include contact information for your external service providers if you are contracting with partners for services like snow removal, roofing repair, or commercial plumbing and electrical services.
 Communication is just the first step.
-Your facility management leads who are responsible for each of your core services should establish a response protocol that identifies each of the critical steps they will take to respond to winter conditions.
+Your facility services leads who are responsible for each of your core services should establish a response protocol that identifies each of the critical steps they will take to respond to winter conditions.
 A step-by-step plan will ensure you are ready with a constant source of power and the proper resources to address risks from winter weather, creating a safe and healthy environment for your employees, tenants, and guests.

 Step 3: Seasonal Janitorial and External Facility Services Protocols